jaragont/orchestration-workshop/_posts/2024-01-03-adding-sqlalchemy.md

 ### Executing Queries

 Here, we see how we can execute queries with SQLAlchemy.
 For now, we'll be using raw SQL.
+Let's look at `db_accessor.py`.

 ```py
 def execute_query(query, params=None):